-It seems this year has gone by with lighting fast speed, and here we are less than one month away from Christmas!
+It seems this year has gone by with lighting fast speed, and here we are just a little over a month away from Christmas!
 Last year I was able to make so many gifts, and it made Christmas so much more meaningful and special.
-So this year, I couldn’t to buying something just to have a gift to give.
+So this year, I couldn’t go back to buying something just to have a gift to give.
 Maybe like me you’re searching for meaningful Christmas gift ideas.
 I’d love to help you out!

 Yes, this is a rather well-known movement, but for good reasons.
 When you buy from a small business, someone on the other end of your purchase really does do a happy dance.
 Nearly, ten years into my business and I still get excited with every single wedding, senior and session that books with me.
 You’re purchasing a gift for a loved one, while also helping someone pay their bills, send their child to dance or sports camp, the list could go on and on.
 I started my business to help save to send our kids to college.
 Knowing a gift helped support a small business, makes the gift more meaningful to me as whether I’m giving or receiving the gift.
 There are so many wonderful small businesses in our town I don’t have time to list them all.
 A few are…

 More than Mail – they have a small selection of gifts, including Doug & Melissa toys.
 If you know someone who ships on a regular basis a gift card would be fabulous; shipping is expensive!

 Harvest of Health– they carry everything from vitamins and supplements to teas and home décor.